kshedden/workshops/dair3/design/design.md

     [Generalized Linear Models (GLMs)](https://en.wikipedia.org/wiki/Generalized_linear_model)
     are an important class of such methods.

-  - Methods that focus on alternative estimation targets such as [quantile regression](https://en.wikipedia.org/wiki/Quantile_regression) may have better power and/or perform well under weaker assumptions.
+  - Methods that focus on alternative estimation targets (other than the conditional mean) such as
+    [quantile regression](https://en.wikipedia.org/wiki/Quantile_regression) may
+    have better power and/or perform well under weaker assumptions.